Use Azure Data Factory to migrate data from Amazon S3 to Azure Storage

-Alternatively, If your data in AWS S3 is not time partitioned, ADF can identify new or changed files by their LastModifiedDate.
+Alternatively, If your data in AWS S3 isn't time partitioned, ADF can identify new or changed files by their LastModifiedDate.
 The way it works is that ADF will scan all the files from AWS S3, and only copy the new and updated file whose last modified timestamp is greater than a certain value.
-Be aware that if you have a large number of files in S3, the initial file scanning could take a long time regardless of how many files match the filter condition.
-In this case you are suggested to partition the data first, using the same ‘prefix’ setting for initial snapshot migration, so that the file scanning can happen in parallel.
+If you have a large number of files in S3, the initial file scanning could take a long time regardless of how many files match the filter condition.
+In this case you're suggested to partition the data first, using the same ‘prefix’ setting for initial snapshot migration, so that the file scanning can happen in parallel.

 For scenarios that require self-hosted Integration runtime on Azure VM

-Whether you are migrating data over private link or you want to allow specific IP range on Amazon S3 firewall, you need to install self-hosted Integration runtime on Azure Windows VM.
+Whether you're migrating data over private link or you want to allow specific IP range on Amazon S3 firewall, you need to install self-hosted Integration runtime on Azure Windows VM.

 - The recommend configuration to start with for each Azure VM is Standard_D32s_v3 with 32 vCPU and 128-GB memory.
 You can keep monitoring CPU and memory utilization of the IR VM during the data migration to see if you need to further scale up the VM for better performance or scale down the VM to save cost.

-- You can also scale out by associating up to 4 VM nodes with a single self-hosted IR.
-A single copy job running against a self-hosted IR will automatically partition the file set and leverage all VM nodes to copy the files in parallel.
-For high availability, you are recommended to start with 2 VM nodes to avoid single point of failure during the data migration.
+- You can also scale out by associating up to four VM nodes with a single self-hosted IR.
+A single copy job running against a self-hosted IR will automatically partition the file set and use all VM nodes to copy the files in parallel.
+For high availability, you're recommended to start with two VM nodes to avoid single point of failure during the data migration.

 As a best practice, conduct a performance POC with a representative sample dataset, so that you can determine an appropriate partition size.